 The upper stage will be passivated at the end of the mission.
 The Galileo satellites will then perform a maneuver to increase their altitude and reach the operational orbit at 23,222 km.

-At orbital injection, the launcher will have attained a velocity of approximately 3,000 meters/second, and will be at an altitude of 22,922 kilometers, which is 300 km. below Galileo's operational orbit.
+At orbital injection, the launcher will have attained a velocity of approximately 3,000 meters/second, and will be at an altitude of 22,925 kilometers, 300 km. under Galileo's operational orbit.

 PAYLOAD CONFIGURATION